 If you make any of my recipes, use #northwestspoon and share your photo.

 - 1 cup sugar

 - 2/3 cup lemon juice

-Remove from the heat and continue to whisk.
-Pour the curd through a fine mesh sieve into a glass bowl.
-This removes any lumps.
-Cover the curd with plastic wrap (press on top of the curd so it is well sealed.)
-Place in the fridge to cool.
-Store in glass jars or airtight container up to two weeks.
+- While continuing to whisk pour the curd mixture through a fine mesh sieve into a glass bowl.
+This removes any bits of egg.
+Cover with plastic wrap pressing onto the surface of the curd.
+Place the curd in the fridge until it is cool.